Struggling with a boyfriend’s past isn’t fun.

 Or, more realistically, we can accept that there is a

 bad occasionally challenging emotion that might come up for us as a result of their attractive qualities.
+Stop convincing yourself to forget about your boyfriend because he attracts others, too.

 Above all: trust your boyfriend until he gives you a reason (or reasons) not to.
 Trust your boyfriend when he chooses you.
 Trust his love, his attention, his affection.